Nicole Younts enters her sixth season as head coach and seventh overall at Saint Mary's in 2013-14.

-During 2003-2004, Younts was the assistant varsity coach at the University of California at Berkeley.
-She coached the Varsity 4+ that finished second at PAC-10s and fifth at NCAAs.
-Cal Women's Crew won their first PAC-10 team championship that spring, on the way to finishing fourth at NCAAs.
+From 2003-2004, Younts was the assistant varsity coach at the University of California at Berkeley.
+She coached the Varsity 4+ that finished second at the Pac-10 Championships and fifth at the NCAA Championships.
+Cal Women's Crew won their first Pac-10 team championship that spring, on the way to finishing fourth at NCAAs.

-Coach Younts was a finalist at the 1999 CRASH-B Indoor World Rowing Championships.
-She was selected to the U.S. Lightweight Development camp at Riverside Boat Club in 1999 and competed at U.S. Rowing Nationals and Canadian Henley.
+She was a finalist at the 1999 CRASH-B Indoor World Rowing Championships, and was also selected to the U.S. Lightweight Development camp at Riverside Boat Club.